 In September of 1985, as Group B progressed into “madness for speed” well beyond expectations, the FISA technical commission (now led by Gabriele Cadringher) would amend some rules to “try” and limit further increase of the speed of the cars.
 The new 1986 regulations simply imposed limitations on aerodynamic overhangs (i.e. spoilers) mainly in hope to prevent further addition of downforce which should “naturally” prevent higher corner speeds.
 There were no provisions to otherwise limit the horsepower of the cars or raise their minimum weight.
 The focus was instead put on the draft of a new “Group S” category as a possible replacement to Group B but left the latter largely open to its continuing excess for outright speed.
 The new class was expected to begin on January 1st 1988, after the “5-year stability clause” of Group B had expired.
 However, nothing was brought up about trying to enforce spectator safety.

 In early 1986, even though the use of spoilers now was regulated, the speeds of the cars kept increasing thanks to ever more raw horsepower, making some fear that the worse was only a matter of time.
-History sadly proved them right; at the Portugal rally, Ford driver Joaquim Santos crashed his RS200 into a crowd of people, killing 3 and injuring 30 more (disregard the count stated in the following video):
+History sadly proved them right; at the Portugal rally, local driver Joaquim Santos crashed his Ford RS200 into a crowd of people, killing 3 (a woman and two children) and injuring 30 more (disregard the count stated in the following video):

-It is still debated if Santos simply lost control of his machine at the wrong place or if he truly had spun out while trying to avoid spectators on the road as he stated to the officials.
-However, most insiders agree on the fact that the constant coming and going from the fields to the road had made spectators bring sand and dirt onto the stage with their shoes, thus creating unpredictable patches of slippery surfaces.
+It is still debated if Santos simply lost control of his machine at the wrong place or if he truly had spun out while trying to avoid spectators on the road as his co-driver stated to the officials.
+It needs be mentioned that Santos had no prior experience with the RS200 and this was his first rally with the powerful supercar.
+As such, most claim his inadequate training as the true cause of the crash.
+However, most insiders agree on the fact that the constant coming and going from the fields to the road had made spectators bring sand and dirt onto the stage with their shoes, thus creating unpredictable patches of slippery surfaces that could have surprised any driver.

-The coup de grace was made two rallies later at the 1986 Tour de Corse when driver Henri Toivonen and co-driver Sergio Cresto crashed in their Lancia Delta S4 on a somewhat mundane corner of a stage.
+The coup de grace was made two rallies later at the 1986 Tour de Corse when driver Henri Toivonen and co-driver Sergio Cresto crashed in their Lancia Delta S4 on a somewhat mundane left-hand corner of a stage.
 The car inexplicably flipped over the stone wall, rolled down the rocky embankment through some bushes, got hanged in some trees, and caught fire.
 Toivonen and Cresto reportedly died while still strapped in their seats.
 The accident had no witnesses close enough to clearly see the event but some reported hearing an explosion and seeing a huge ball of fire shooting up from the treeline.
-The main theory was that, when the Delta S4 fell onto the trees, branches pierced the thin aluminum fuel tank which most likely made the fuel spill out and come into contact with a hot mechanical part that ignited it.
+The main theory was that, when the Delta S4 hit the parapet, something pierced the thin aluminium fuel tank which most likely made the fuel spill out and come into contact with a hot mechanical part that ignited it.
 The crew had little to no chance of escape.

 Since some people already considered Group B cars to be blatantly unsafe, the FISA would focused its investigation on the car itself and ignored other possible factors.
-In the incident report, although the true cause could not be determined, they attributed many contributing factors; such that the car was running the thin homologated fuel tank (that was dangerously placed partly underneath the front seats) and that the team had removed the skidplates to make the car lighter for increased performance.
+In the incident report, although the true cause could not be determined, they attributed many contributing factors; such that the car was running the thin homologated fuel tank which was dangerously placed partly underneath the front seats and that the team had removed the skid-plates to make the car lighter for increased performance.

 Ironically, Henri Toivonen was considered to be the only person truly able to tame the Delta S4 and exploit its full potential, as if the car had been designed for him.
-However, it must be noted that Toivonen reported that he was not feeling well the morning before the incident and showed some symptoms of flu.
-However, this did not prevent him from continuing to post fastest stage times until the nefarious accident.
+However, it must be noted that Toivonen reported that he was not feeling well the morning before the incident and showed some symptoms of flu to which he reportedly took some sort of medication.
+However, this did not prevent him from continuing to post fastest stage times and lead the rally by a large margin until the nefarious accident.
+Toivonen had too much talent to be taken agape by such a mundane corner so one can only wonder if he had some sort of dizziness just before the crash.

 THE INFAMOUS BAN

-Mere hours after the deaths of Toivonen and Cresto, FISA’s president Jean-Marie Balestre (which coincidentally was in Corsica, as if he knew something bad would happen) reportedly had a private meeting with Lancia Martini team boss Cesare Fiorio.
+Mere hours after the deaths of Toivonen and Cresto, FISA’s president Jean-Marie Balestre (which coincidentally was in Corsica) reportedly had a private meeting with Lancia Martini team boss Cesare Fiorio.
 Balestre told Fiorio that “things can’t go on like this” and that “Group B has to stop”, to which Fiorio reportedly agreed with even though that meant the demise of his newly launched Delta S4 rally car.
-Shortly afterwards, Balestre organized a press conference and announced the immediate freeze on further development of Group B cars and of their outright ban from competition for the end of the year.
+For Fiorio, the death of two of his drivers at the same event in yearly succession surely must have weighed heavily on his mind.
+Shortly afterwards, Balestre organised a press conference and announced the immediate freeze on further development of Group B cars and of their outright ban from competition for the end of the year.
 They were to be replaced by Group A, which had a good safety record since it replaced Group 1, 2, and 3 in 1982, as the new top class in the WRC, effective January 1st 1987.
+This took everyone by surprise since, until now, Balestre had been a strong defender of the commercial aspects of the sport, to which Group B had a major role in its success.

 Right away, this was highly seen as a “political” decision to quickly quench the hysteria that the sport was now facing.
 This unilateral decision outraged Peugeot Talbot Sport’s boss Jean Todt, claiming that the decision was rushed, without proper discussion with the rally teams, and without the two year notice set in the regulations themselves.
 However, in Balestre’s opinion, this clause could be disregarded when safety was in play.
-What is less known outside the closely-knit motorsport world is that Jean-Marie Balestre was a highly unpredictable and power-hungry person, often characterized by his peers with such terms as pompous, ignorant, impudent, snobby, hypocritical, and loutish, among other well-earned degoratories, so what Balestre actually meant is that he could do what he wanted.
+What is less known outside the closely-knit motorsport world is that Jean-Marie Balestre was a highly unpredictable and power-hungry person, often characterised by his peers with such terms as pompous, ignorant, impudent, snobby, hypocritical, and loutish, among other well-earned degoratories, so what Balestre actually meant is that he could do what he wanted.
+Balestre’s demeanour wasn’t helped by the fact that he also became FIA president earlier that year.

-It was speculated that he never liked the manufacturers’ involvement in the making of the new “lettered” regulations.
+It was speculated that Balestre never liked the manufacturers’ involvement in the making of the new “lettered” regulations.
 He had supposedly only agreed to them because of the FISA-FOCA war to ensure the Federation’s financial survival.
 Since, Group B had made rallying surpass Formula One in popularity across the globe and was now the leader in technological developments.
-These facts greatly displeased some very influential members of the Federation who felt that this was F1’s prerogative.
+These facts greatly displeased some very influential members of the Federation who felt that these were F1’s prerogatives.
 Since the dispute in F1 was long resolved, they had no further need for Group B nor for the manufacturers “meddling” in the rules.
-In brief, Balestre wanted to regain full control and kick the undesirables out.
+In brief, Balestre wanted to regain full control and kick the “undesirables” out.

 There was much unrest within the manufacturers, including the works drivers, so they all came to the FISA with pleas for another resolution to Group B’s unilateral ban.
-In October of 1986, in response to these concerns, somewhat reluctantly Balestre and the FISA Executive Committee created provisions to replace Group B with Group S but with a much revised and stricter set of regulations to truly help control the speeds of the cars.
-The new Group S regulations, which were seen as keeping the high performance standards of Group B but in a much safer environment for both drivers and spectators, were planned to take effect on January 1st 1987, one year ahead of the original schedule set in 1985.
+In October of 1986, in response to these concerns, a somewhat reluctant Balestre and the FISA Executive Committee created provisions to replace Group B with Group S but with a much revised and stricter set of regulations to truly help control the speeds of the cars.
+The new Group S regulations, which were seen as keeping the high performance standards of Group B but in a much safer environment for both drivers and spectators, were planned to take effect on January 1st 1987, one year ahead of the original schedule.

 For much more information about Group S, please CLICK HERE!